 This statement describes the informal procedures available to undergraduate students who have any type of grievance against faculty members and the more formal procedures available to students who believe that they have been subjected to discrimination or discriminatory harassment by faculty members.

 Discriminatory harassment is a subset of discrimination and consists of unwelcome and objectively offensive conduct by a faculty member against a student that (a) has the purpose or effect of unreasonably interfering with that student’s work or educational environment, (b) is directed at a particular student or group of students because of the student’s/students’ race, color, age, religion, gender, sexual orientation, national origin, veteran status or disability, and (c) is abusive or severely humiliating.
 A faculty member alleged to be routinely abusive to all students might be the subject of a complaint of “harassment,” but it would not be “discriminatory harassment” because it is not targeted at a particular group.

 What is Sexual Harassment?

 Sexual harassment is a subset of discriminatory harassment.
-The definition of sexual harassment adopted by the university can be found in Section II of the Washington University Policy on Sexual Harassment.
-If you believe that you have been the victim of sexual harassment, Sections III through V of the Sexual Harassment Policy describe what you can do and where you can get help.
-Complaints of sexual harassment are handled according to the Sexual Harassment Policy.
+The definition of sexual harassment adopted by the university can be found in Section II of the Washington University Discrimination and Harassment Policy Statement.
+If you believe that you have been the victim of sexual harassment, the policy describes options for resolution and university action as well as where you can get help.
+Complaints of sexual harassment are handled according to the Discrimination and Harassment Policy.

 Seeking Assistance for Claims Against Faculty Members